rackerlabs/technical-blog/content/blog/2020/2020-10-23-threat-intelligence-and-security-practices-in-the-oracle-cloud/index.md

 continues, "Threat intelligence is primarily used by security teams, whether pen testers, security incident responders, or security architects, to defend and mitigate against emerging threats during operate and monitor phases of the DevSecOps cycle.
-It's also a valuable source of information for many roles in a DevSecOps culture and engineering model."
+It's also a valuable source of information for many roles in a DevSecOps culture and engineering model.

 {{<img src="Picture5.png" title="" alt="">}}